Appeals court temporarily blocks judge's ruling to return control of National Guard to California

 In his broad ruling, the judge determined Trump had not properly called the Guard up in the first place.

-The lawsuit argued that Title 10 also requires that the president go through governors when issuing orders to the National Guard.
+The lawsuit argued that Title 10 also requires that the president go through governors when issuing orders to the National Guard, which the Trump administration didn't do.

-Brett Shumate, an attorney for the federal government, said Trump complied with the statute by informing the general in charge of the troops of his decision and would have the authority to call in the Guard even if he had not.
+Brett Shumate, an attorney for the federal government, said Trump complied with the statute by informing the general in charge of the troops of his decision and has the authority to call in the Guard even if he had not.
+Furthermore, the president's decisions are not subject to judicial review, Shumate argued.

-In a brief filed ahead of the Thursday hearing, the Justice Department said Trump’s orders were not subject to judicial review.

-“Courts did not interfere when President Eisenhower deployed the military to protect school desegregation.
-Courts did not interfere when President Nixon deployed the military to deliver the mail in the midst of a postal strike.
-And courts should not interfere here either,” the department said.

 “Our position is this is not subject to judicial review,” Shumate told the judge.